 The optimization of chain velocity and sprocket velocity is very important.
 There is an optimum speed for a specific chain drive mechanism.
 At lower speeds, fatigue because of the fluctuating stress at the tight side on-chain is an important effect.
 At higher speeds, the galling of rollers is a very important factor.
 So, an optimum speed for chain drive must be obtained.

 The speed ratio between small and big sprockets must be lower than 7.
 You can also design it with much higher speed ratio numbers.
 But, in the application, it will be safe to design two or more steps of chain drives for bigger speed ratios.

 In most applications, the minimum sprocket teeth number must be higher than 17.
-This is because the power transmission is very hard in terms of strength at high rpm’s greater than 100.
+This is because the power transmission is very hard in terms of strength at a high rpm greater than 100.
 The big sprocket must not be bigger than 120 teeth.

 The center distance between sprockets must have between the 30-50 pitch lengths of chains.
 The adjustable center distance to adjust the sag of the slag side is preferred also.

 Horizontal alignment of sprocket and chain drives is more proper.
-And it is recommended that the tight side of the chain must be at the upper side of the chain drive system.
+And it is recommended that the right side of the chain must be at the upper side of the system.

 Determine the length of the chain by using this calculator;

 This calculator provides you to calculate the required chain length for your application.
 What you need to do is, just enter the center distance C(meters, millimeters, inches…) and the number of teeth of the small sprocket(N1), and the number of teeth of the big sprocket(N2).
 Click on the ‘Calculate!’ button to see the required chain length.
 To make another calculation, click on the ‘Reset’ button.
 Then re-enter the values.